brikrey67/express-mongoose-mlab-deploy/readme.md

 Node manages application environments using 'environmental variables'.
 Environmental variables store configuration information that is defined outside of your codebase.
 Storing this information separately protects sensitive information like API keys and passwords because it is not visible from your project directory.

-This is accomplished using `process` a global object that comes with all node projects. `process` has property called `env` where we store environmental variables.
+This is accomplished using `process` a global object that comes with all node projects. `process` has a property `env` where we store environmental variables.

 We can view a projects environmental variables using the node repl in our terminal.